-7. No Routine Maintenance - Although the following SWM facility types may be mapped and included in the Index in this manual, SHA maintenance personnel are not responsible for their routine maintenance unless otherwise directed by HHD:
+- 7. Specialized Maintenance Guidelines for routine maintenance of the following SWM facility types are not provided in this manual at this time.
+Instead, SHA maintenance personnel should contact HHD for specific instructions on routine maintenance of the following SWM facility types if present in the Shop area:

-Underground Detention
+- Underground Detention

 Underground Sand Filter

 Permeable Pavement (ESD)

 Porous Pavement

+Other Pond

+Other Wetland

 Other Infiltration

 Other Filtering

-Rainwater Harvesting (ESD)Other Open Channel System
+- Rainwater Harvesting (ESD)

 Oil Grit Separator

-Stream Restoration

-Y-1
+Other Open Channel System

+X-1

-- Other
+- Stream RestorationOtherX-2Y-1